vinipsmaker/tufao/README.md

 To use Tufão in your Qt projects, just edit your .pro file and add the line:

-> CONFIG += TUFAO0
+    CONFIG += TUFAO1

 You can find some examples in the examples folder.

 Tufão has PKG-CONFIG support also.
-Its module name is 'tufao0'.
+Its module name is 'tufao1'.

-If you want use Tufão in other build system, just add the compiler option -ltufao.
+If you want use Tufão in other build system, just add the compiler option -ltufao1.

 You can also see Tufão documentation integrated in QtAssistant.